Skip to content

 What's realistic produce value?

-200-800/year typical for average-productivity allotment.
-Experienced growers with good soil can exceed 1,000.
-New or neglected plots in first year often under 200.
+£200-£800/year typical for an average-productivity UK allotment.
+Experienced growers with good soil can exceed £1,000.
+New or neglected plots in year one often under £200.
+Scale these to your local retail produce prices if you're not in the UK.

 Related Calculators